rotki/docs/usage-guides/accounts-and-balances.md

 ![Refresh particular accounts tokens](/images/refresh_particular_account_tokens.png)

-2. To re-detect tokens for all addresses of one EVM chain, click `Re-detect tokens` in the particular chain balance table.
+2. To re-detect tokens for all addresses of one EVM chain, click `Re-detect tokens` in the EVM accounts section.

 3. To re-detect tokens for only one account, click the refresh button in the corresponding row.